st-fresh/st-fresh.github.io/README.md

 Added Quartz Media Chart

-Added Coding-Challenge Solution using ES6-7 and Node.js > https://oces6.glitch.me/
+Added Coding-Challenge Solution using ES6, AJAX, and Node.js > https://oces6.glitch.me/

 Added Github Card API using Node.js > https://githubcard.glitch.me : Note :  beewaaarreeee ..
 This was a teaching-aid for a student, it's heavy-laden with comments and beginner-content, was used to teach a teenager Node basics